martinvonz/jj/docs/config.md

 Debugging commands are available under `jj debug watchman`.

-# Alternative ways to specify configuration settings
+# Configuration

-Instead of `~/.jjconfig.toml`, the config settings can be located under a platform-specific directory.
+On all platforms, the user's global `jj` configuration file is located at either `~/.jjconfig.toml` (where `~` represents `$HOME` on Unix-likes, or `%USERPROFILE%` on Windows) or in a platform-specific directory.
+The platform-specific location is recommended for better integration with platform services.
 It is an error for both of these files to exist.

 | Platform | Value                                              | Example                                                   |
 | :------- | :------------------------------------------------- | :-------------------------------------------------------- |